AdamPuzio/panda/README.md

 # Panda

-Panda is a rapid application framework that makes spinning up new web applications quick and easy, while still allowing for scalability.
+Panda is a rapid application development framework and toolkit.
+The goal is to provide developers with the tools and processes to quickly and easily create applications that are flexible, scalable, fast and fun to develop.

 Documentation: https://adampuzio.github.io/panda-docs/